 Duncan's exposure to and interest in psychometrics began relatively early in his career.
-In his autobiography (1974), he proudly pointed out that he introduced the psychometrics literature to Art Goldberger, a renowned econometrician, during the developmental days of path analysis and structural equations models (pp.19-20).
+In his autobiography (1974), he proudly pointed out that he introduced the psychometrics literature to Art Goldberger, a renowned econometrician, during the developmental days of path analysis and structural equations models (pp. 19-20).

+2.2.
 Example 2

-Hauser and Duncan (1959) gave demography a classic definition: demography is "the study of the size, territorial distribution, and composition of population, changes therein, and the components of such changes"(p.
+Hauser and Duncan (1959) gave demography a classic definition: Demography is "the study of the size, territorial distribution, and composition of population, changes therein, and the components of such changes" (p.
 2).
-This definition is so precise and so profound that it is still widely used today (Xie 2000).
+Precise and profound, this definition is still widely used today (Xie, 2000).
 What is most remarkable in this statement is that Hauser and Duncan explicitly included "composition of population" and "changes therein" in their definition.
-The inclusion reflected their belief in population thinking - that there are individual variations within a population.
+The inclusion reflected their belief in population thinking-that there are individual variations within a population.

 Duncan's definition has allowed demography to flourish as a basic, interdisciplinary, social science that provides the empirical foundation upon which other social sciences are built.
 The central tenet in Duncan's approach is the primacy of empirical reality.
 Much of what we know as "statistical facts" about American society, for instance, have been provided or studied by quantitative sociologists following the demographic approach.
-Examples include socioeconomic inequalities by race and gender, residential segregation by race, intergenerational social mobility, trends in divorce and cohabitation, consequences of single parenthood for children, rising income inequality, and increasing economic returns to college education (Xie 2000).
+Examples include socioeconomic inequalities by race and gender, residential segregation by race, intergenerational social mobility, trends in divorce and cohabitation, consequences of single parenthood for children, rising income inequality, and increasing economic returns to college education (Xie, 2000).

+2.3.
 Example 3

-In an email to me (December 7, 2002), Duncan wrote:
+In an email to me (7 December 2002), Duncan wrote: